-- ACEi/ARBs can be utilized but may decrease effectiveness of ESAs. - Mineralocorticoids receptor antagonists (MRA) rarely can cause hyperkalemia by impacting potassium secretion in the colon and thus can be trialed. - Additional anti-hypertensives effective include beta-blockers (carvedilol with minimal clearance with dialysis) and CCB such as amlodipine.
+- Beta-blockers suggested to be better than ACEi in dialysis patients. (carvedilol with minimal clearance with dialysis) - ACEi/ARBs can be utilized but may decrease effectiveness of ESAs. - Mineralocorticoids receptor antagonists (MRA) rarely can cause hyperkalemia by impacting potassium secretion in the colon and thus can be trialed. - CCB such as amlodipine can be utilized.